A billiards-like dynamical system for attacking chess pieces: Trajectories on polygonal boards

 We will determine the vertices and denominator of the inside-out polytope by understanding points $(\bfb_1,\ldots,\bfb_q)\in\calB^q$.

-\begin{lemma} Let $\calR$ be a bounded convex region, $\bbP$ be a piece with basic moves $\bfm_1$ and $\bfm_2$, and let $S$ be a finite subset of $\partial\calR$.
-Then $S$ can be partitioned into a set of trajectories $\calT(S)$ that travel along paths parallel to $\bfm_1$ and $\bfm_2$. \end{lemma} \begin{proof} Suppose $S = \{\bfz_1, \ldots, \bfz_q\}$.
+\begin{lemma} Let $\calR$ be a bounded convex region, $\bbP$ be a piece with basic moves $\bfm_1$ and $\bfm_2$, and $S$ be a finite subset of $\partial\calR$.
+Then $S$ can be partitioned into a set of trajectory segments $\calT(S)$ that travel along paths parallel to $\bfm_1$ and $\bfm_2$. \end{lemma} \begin{proof} Suppose $S = \{\bfz_1, \ldots, \bfz_q\}$.
 Create a graph with vertices labeled by $S$ with an edge $\{\bfz_i, \bfz_j\}$ if $\bfz_i \neq \bfz_j$ and $\bfz_i = s_1\bfz_j$ or $\bfz_i = s_2\bfz_j$.
 Every vertex in this graph has degree at most $2$, so each connected component is either a cycle or a path.
 Within each connected component the edges will alternate between corresponding to $s_1$ and $s_2$.
-Writing the vertices of a connected component in the order given by the path or cycle gives a trajectory. \end{proof}
+Writing the vertices of a connected component in the order given by the path or cycle gives a trajectory segment. \end{proof}

-\begin{lemma} Let $\calB$ be a bounded convex polygon, $\bbP$ be a piece with basic moves $\bfm_1$ and $\bfm_2$, and let $S$ be a finite subset of $\partial\calB$.
-The rank of $S$ is the sum of the ranks of the trajectories in $\calT(S)$, and $S$ has full rank if and only if each of the trajectories in $\calT(S)$ has full rank. \end{lemma} \begin{proof} Let $S=\{\bfz_1,\ldots,\bfz_l\}$ and define $\bfz=(\bfz_1,\ldots,\bfz_l)$.
-The rank of $S$ equals the rank of $\calH(\bfz)$, which includes all hyperplanes from each individual trajectory in $\calT(S)$ and attack equations between distinct trajectories in $\calT(S)$.
+\begin{lemma} Let $\calB$ be a bounded convex polygon, $\bbP$ be a piece with basic moves $\bfm_1$ and $\bfm_2$, and $S$ be a finite subset of $\partial\calB$.
+The rank of $S$ is the sum of the ranks of the trajectory segments in $\calT(S)$; $S$ has full rank if and only if each of the trajectory segments in $\calT(S)$ has full rank. \end{lemma} \begin{proof} Let $S=\{\bfz_1,\ldots,\bfz_l\}$ and define $\bfz=(\bfz_1,\ldots,\bfz_l)$.
+The rank of $S$ equals the rank of $\calH(\bfz)$, which includes all hyperplanes from each individual trajectory segment in $\calT(S)$ and attack equations between distinct trajectory segments in $\calT(S)$.
 These latter equations do not exist unless $\bfz_i$ and $\bfz_j$ are in different connected components and lie on the same side of $\calB$ that is parallel to a move of $\bbP$.
 In this case there are two fixations in $\calH(\bfz)$, with equations involving $\bfz_i$ and $\bfz_j$ respectively, whose equations imply the attack equation linking $\bfz_i$ and $\bfz_j$.
 This means we can remove the attack equation with this equation from $\calH(\bfz)$ without affecting the rank of $\calH(\bfz)$.
 This concludes the proof. \end{proof}